Meadow Garden (Augusta, Georgia): Description and history

 Meadow Garden is located on the west side of downtown Augusta, separated from the Augusta Canal by the Augusta Canal Historic Walking Trail, and just east of the Sutherland Mill.
 It is a 1 1/2-story wood-frame structure, set on a high brick basement.
 It was built in stages, originally three bays in width, but is now six, with three gabled dormers and two chimneys projecting from the gabled roof.
 A shed-roof porch extends across the front, supported by slender Doric columns.
 The facade is irregularly arranged, with two doors and four windows.

 It is a Sand Hills cottage.

 The oldest portion of the house, its right three bays, was built in 1791.
 The left three bays were added sometime after 1800, and the front porch was also probably added at a later date.
 Although the property was never owned by him, it was from 1791 to his death in 1804 the home of George Walton, a signer of the United States Declaration of Independence.
 Trained as a lawyer, he served in the Continental Congress (1776–1781) and in the Georgia militia, in whose service he was captured by the British during the 1778 Capture of Savannah.
 Exchanged and released, he was soon afterward elected Governor of Georgia, an office he held from November 1779 to January 1780.
 He also served as the state's Chief Justice, and in a second term as Governor 1789–80.
 He died at College Hill, his country house, in 1804.
 The house passed out of the Walton family in 1812, and is now owned and operated as a museum by the local chapter of the Daughters of the American Revolution.

 It was documented by the Historic American Buildings Survey in 1934-35.
 It was listed on the National Register of Historic Places in 1976, and further was promoted to a National Historic Landmark in 1981.

-A historic postcard asserts that it was George Washington's "headquarters when near Augusta, Ga."